 1. Go on free guided walks

 There are many things to do in Kings Park, and you cannot see it all in one day.
 Volunteers run the free guided walks that are offered twice a day.
 They start from Kings Park Visitor Information Centre.
-In the morning, there is a walk through the Kings Park Botanic Garden with a volunteer who will talk about the park biological diversity and talk about the park’s history.
-The first eucalyptus tree came to a city park in Australia, and the big role the park played for Perth’s development and its cultural significance to indigenous people.
+In the morning, there is a walk through the Kings Park Botanic Garden with a volunteer who will talk about the park’s biological diversity and talk about the park’s history.
+The first eucalyptus tree came to a city park in Australia, and the garden’s prominent role in Perth’s development and its cultural significance to indigenous people.

 The Bushland Nature Trail is my tip to get started.
 This 25 minutes guided walk takes you through the botanic garden to the bushland and offers unique encounters with Western Australian Wildflowers.